propublica/data-institute-2019/README.md

 ### Homework
 <ul>
-  <li>Using the principles we discussed today, redesign your résumé.
+  <li>Using the principles we discussed today, redesign your resume.
 Email the before and after version to <a href="mailto:lena.groeger@propublica.org">lena.groeger@propublica.org</a>.</li>
   <li>Using everything you've learned about design, type & layout, keep working on your portfolio HTML page.
 Then, since you've learned how to make a working webpage on the internet, upload your page to Github.</li>
 </ul>